temporalio/temporal/common/archiver/README.md

 **How does my history archiver implementation read history?**

-The `archiver` package provides a utility class called `HistoryIterator` which is a wrapper of `HistoryManager`.
+The `archiver` package provides a utility class called `HistoryIterator` which is a wrapper of `ExecutionManager`.
-Its usage is simpler than the `HistoryManager` given in the `BootstrapContainer`, so archiver implementations can choose to use it when reading workflow histories.
+Its usage is simpler than the `ExecutionManager` given in the `BootstrapContainer`, so archiver implementations can choose to use it when reading workflow histories.
 See the `historyIterator.go` file for more details.
 Sample usage can be found in the filestore historyArchiver implementation.